 Project introduction and background information

 Digital education provides a unique opportunity to reshape our educational practices in order to optimally use our limited resource in terms of human capital and continue to provide excellent education to our students.
 However, education at most universities is still organized around monographic stand-alone topic courses, offered in a predetermined sequence and taught in plenary lectures.
 At the same time it is well-known that the ingredients needed for (deep) learning are: boundaries (context), resources and a question that triggers our imagination.
-The goal of this project is to develop a course design strategy based on these three pillars that can be extended to learning line design.
+The goal of CMODE project was to develop a course design strategy based on these three pillars that can be extended to curriculum design.

 Objective and expected outcomes